 Unlimited room plan

-With Webex you are required to pay for every new room separately, while with MyOwnConference you can purchase a plan for unlimited rooms.
+With Webex, you must pay for every new room separately, while with MyOwnConference you can purchase a plan for unlimited rooms.
 The latter is more convenient for bigger companies that have numerous teams working simultaneously on various projects.

 Since Skype for Business was scheduled for retirement in 2021, Microsoft Teams is slowly but surely taking over its users.